 Puerto Princesa Underground River

 Can we now proceed to UR? the driver asked us after our short stop in Nagtabon Beach.
-In Puerto Princesa, “PPUR” or “UR” means “Puerto Princesa Underground River” specially for those who works in the tourism industry.
+In Puerto Princesa, “PPUR” or “UR” means “Puerto Princesa Underground River” especially for those who work in the tourism industry.
 Palawan is really filled with wonders that’s why its called the Philippines last frontier.
 And speaking of pristine beaches and other wealth of wonders, there is definitely no better place to visit in the Philippines other than the island of Palawan!

 Puerto Princesa Underground River – The New 7 Wonders of Nature

 While in Puerto Princesa with fellow travel bloggers, We visited the famous Puerto Princesa Subterranean River National Park courtesy of Microtel Puerto Princesa.
 This is actually my second time visiting this newly recognized “New 7 Wonders of Nature”.